cecchilinux/machine_learning/README.md

 # Traffic sign classifier
 Machine learning course project.
 We build a traffic sign classifier with multi-scale Convolutional Networks using Keras starting from [this](http://ieeexplore.ieee.org/document/6033589/) publication, obtaining the result of 99.33% in the [GTSRB dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=news) version online-competition (the same used on the publication) improving the accuracy on test-set.

-You can find all the details on this Jupiter [notebook](notebooks/report.ipynb) written in Italian :'( .
+You can find all the details on this Jupiter [notebook](notebooks/report.ipynb) written in Italian only :'( .

 ## Requirements
 If you want to use Docker read the [docker/README.md](docker), otherwise you need on your system: